PsyCowpathe/Scop/README.md

 ## Description

-This version is still very basic, no matrices, thus no transfomations.
+This version is a merge attempt between master and my still very basic, no matrices, thus no transfomations.
+No .obj support. version !
-No .obj support.
+(No they don't really "work together" for now but at least conflicts are resolved)

 ## Getting Started